-A set of models for business will be investigated, with a specific reference to the commercialisation possibilities for RETROFIT55 solutions.
-The elaboration of a compelling value proposition that is adjusted to the different needs of the stakeholders will be a major part of this.
+A set of models for business have been investigated, with a specific reference to the commercialization possibilities for a Decision Support System (DSS) which is one of the major outputs of the RETROFIT55 project.
+The elaboration of a compelling value proposition that is adjusted to the different needs of the stakeholders has been a major part of this.
+A first investigation has already provided a path for future discussions and this shall be further refined in the forthcoming months of the project.
 Key elements of alternative business models will be defined, based on sources of revenues, customer segments, and cost structures.